 Best Location: Conrad Bora Bora Nui

 Situated on one of the most beautiful beaches in Bora Bora, the Conrad Bora Bora Nui takes full advantage of its superb location, with guests able to choose from overwater, beachfront, or hillside villas.
 While the overwater villas offer the best views of the crystal-clear lagoon, beach villas ensure easy access to the wide expanse of white sands and other hotel amenities, and hillside villas are set among lush vegetation and picturesque ponds filled with waterlilies and koi carp.

 All villas feature modern furnishings in neutral colors, large bathrooms with rainfall showers and deep soaking tubs, and furnished patios.
 A stunning two-tier infinity pool overlooks the adjacent beach and lagoon, and complimentary snorkels, kayaks, and bikes are provided.
 The hotel hosts a French restaurant, with an attendant wine bar, and a casual, sandy-floored beach grill restaurant that hosts weekly Polynesian fire shows.
-The overwater Upa Upa Lounge Bar serves libations and tapas-style snacks in a scenic room overlooking the bay.
+The overwater Upa Upa Lounge Bar serves libations and sushi in a scenic room overlooking the bay.